 2. Cardiopalmus.

-3. Disturbances in the work of the heart.
+3. Disturbances in the functioning of the heart.

-5. Reducing the ability of the nasal mucosa to fight allergens and pathogenic bacteria.
+5. Decreased ability of the nasal mucosa to fight allergens and pathogenic bacteria.

 6. The appearance of nosebleeds.